slow-studio/23-playful-data-js/_todo.md

 [ ] position all trees to be in the middle of the forest [ ] create 2d-array (map) of the locations of trees in the forest [ ] add randomness to all colours (for example: when a tree is asked to be green, the green should be slightly different each time it is applied)
+[ ] add a button to toggle 'game' and 'toy' mode
 [ ] add gamestatus json-object, which can be viewed in the browser console (for debugging) [ ] pressing the spacebar pauses updateForest()